8 Documentation

 Step 3: Run the file 03_run_report.R to create report

-1. For providing information about a set of files in a directory
+- For providing information about a set of files in a directory

-• It can be helpful to add README to the top of your directories when both sharing data internally with colleagues, or when sharing files in an external repository.
+- It can be helpful to add a README to the top of your directories when both sharing data internally with colleagues, or when sharing files in an external repository.
 Doing so can provide information about what datasets are available in the directory and pertinent information about those datasets.
 This README can include things like a description of the files, how the datasets are related and can be linked, information associated with different versions, definitions of common prefixes, suffixes, or acronyms used in datasets, or instrument response rates.
 Figure 8.13 is an example README that can be used to describe all data sources shared in a project repository.

 Templates and resources